mre/endler.dev/content/2025/how-to-review-code/index.md

 Even though you'll develop an intuition for what to focus on in reviews, you should still back it up with facts.
 If you find yourself saying "no" to the same thing over and over again, consider writing a style guide or a set of guidelines for your team.

-Be gracious but decisive.
+Be gracious but decisive; it's just code.
-It's just code.

 ## Code Review Is Communication